…don't search – find!

 Why do you need one?

-• Improved control choices and more transparency
+• Enhanced control and increased transparency

 What does a document management system do?

-• Archive – unchangeable, audit-proof, legally compliant
+• Archive – Ensure unchangeable, audit-proof, and legally compliant storage.

 1. Document Capture